 Conclusion: We like the SnapRays Guide Light because it’s easy-to-install, permanent, practically invisible when not in use, and it leaves the entire outlet available for other devices.

-HomeTips did not receive compensation for this product review, but received manufacturer samples for testing.
+HomeTips did not receive compensation for this product review, but received a manufacturer sample for testing and photography.